-- Applications for the 2020-21 CDBG program year would be available on January 6, 2020; - Applications would be accepted from January 6 through February 7, 2020; and - A public hearing would be scheduled for applicants to present their programs to the City Council Community and Economic Development Committee in early March
+- Applications for the 2020-21 CDBG program year would be available on January 6, 2020; - Applications would be accepted from January 6 through February 7, 2020; and - A public hearing would take place for applicants to present their programs to the City Council Community and Economic Development Committee

-A legal notice was published in the Lee's Summit Tribune on February 22, 2020 announcing the public hearing.
-A 30-day comment period will begin on March 13, 2020 and conclude April 17, 2020.
-This timeframe allows citizens to review and provide comments on the 2020-21 AAP.
-The plan will be available for review in hard copy at City Hall, the Gamber Center and Lee's Summit branches of Mid-Continent Public Library.
+A legal notice was published in the Lee's Summit Tribune on February 22, 2020 announcing the public hearing would take place on March 11, 2020.
+A 30-day comment period began on March 13, 2020 and concluded on April 17, 2020.
+This timeframe allowed citizens to review and provide comments on the 2020-21 AAP.
+The plan was made available for review in hard copy at City Hall, the Gamber Center and Lee's Summit branches of Mid-Continent Public Library, as well as online via the City's website.
+Due to the outbreak of COVID-19, City facilities closed to the public on March 24th.
+Per HUD regulations, the 30-day public comment period was reduced to not less than 5 days, so the City was able to maintain compliance.
+While public facilities were closed, access to City's draft plan remained available on the City's website through April 17th.
+No public comments were received by the City.